hyprwm/hyprland-wiki/pages/Configuring/Advanced-config.md

 `pass` has currently a minor issue with XWayland and may not fully work on XWayland apps.

 It works flawlessly with all native Wayland applications though.

+*Side note*: **OBS** on Wayland really dislikes keybinds wih modifiers.
+If they don't work, try removing mods and binding them to e.g. F1.
+Combining this with a submap should yield neat and usable results.
 {{< /hint >}}

 # Executing